VSCO buys 360 camera company Rylo to create mobile editing tools

 Rylo's co-founders, both of whom have impressive backgrounds, will join VSCO.
 Alex Karpenko founded Luma Camera, a video-capture, stabilization and sharing app acquired by Instagram.
 He went on to help develop Instagram's time-lapse video app.
 Chris Cunningham spent five years as an engineer at Apple, where he worked on iLife, Aperture and iPhoto for iOS.

 We don't know yet what kind of video-editing features VSCO has in store, but when they're ready, you'll likely have to subscribe to the app to test them out.
-VSCO currently charges users $19.99 per month and has four million paid subscribers.
+VSCO currently charges users $19.99 per year, or $4.99 per month, and has over two million paid subscribers.